retosen/Garlicoin-Catena/doc/build-unix.md

 Options when installing required Boost library files:

-1. On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:
+1. USE OPTION 2 On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:

         sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-program-options-dev libboost-test-dev libboost-thread-dev

-2. If that doesn't work, you can install all boost development packages with:
+2. USE THIS INSTEAD If that doesn't work, you can install all boost development packages with:

         sudo apt-get install libboost-all-dev